 How Many Axles Does a Car Have?

 An axle is a rod or shaft that rotates the wheels and supports the vehicle’s weight.
-Cars generally have two axles.
-For most conventional cars, one axle connects the front wheels, and one connects the rear wheels.
-These are known as the front and rear axles.
+Most conventional cars have two axles — one connecting the front wheels, one connecting the rear wheels.
+Simple as that.
+These are your front and rear axles.

 Front Axle